Why do I need an Atlanta workers’ compensation lawyer?

 From there, the ALJ will make a decision either affirming or denying the original decision.
 If a claimant is unhappy with the administrative law judge’s opinion, he may seek additional review from the State Board of Workers’ Compensation’s appellate team.

 Contact a workers’ compensation lawyer in Atlanta today

 Georgia’s laws of workers’ compensation can be very complex in nature.
 However, by working a knowledgeable Atlanta workers compensation lawyer throughout the process, you can help ensure a seamless and low-stress experience.
-To get started, contact Ted A. Greve & Associates today at 800-375-9190.
+To get started, contact Ted A. Greve & Associates in Atlanta today at 800-375-9190.